 “xxxA” – ICD-10-CM Placeholder Code X and 7th Character Extension

-Recently, while reviewing terms people use to find CodingIntel I was surprised to find that people were searching for “xxxA.”
+When I was reviewing terms people use to find CodingIntel I was surprised to find that people were searching for “xxxA.”
 At first, I was afraid searchers were looking for a different kind of site….or sight.
-But searchers were looking for information about placeholder code X and 7th character extension A. These are typically used on […]
+I hope some searchers were looking for information about placeholder code X and 7th character extension A. These are […]

 ICD-10-CM Conventions, Structure, and Format: Section I.A